LeeMorinUCF/ECP3004S21/demo_15_PP_Ch_12_Algorithms/README.md

 Consider the following list of the number of humpback whales sighted off the coast of British Columbia over ten years.
-It is eay to find the smallest value.
+It is easy to find the smallest value.

 ```python
 >>> counts = [809, 834, 477, 478, 307, 122, 96, 102, 324, 476]